List of Japanese cash coins by inscription: Kōchōsen

-Early Kōchōsen

-Japan's first formal currency system was the Kōchōsen (Japanese: 皇朝銭, "Imperial currency").
-It was exemplified by the adoption of Japan's first official coin type, the Wadōkaichin.
-It was first minted in 708 CE on order of Empress Genmei, Japan's 43rd Imperial ruler.
-"Wadōkaichin" is the reading of the four characters printed on the coin, and is thought to be composed of the era name Wadō (和銅, "Japanese copper"), which could alternatively mean "happiness", and "Kaichin", thought to be related to "Currency".

-Last Kōchōsen

-The Kōchōsen Japanese system of coinage became strongly debased, with its metallic content and value decreasing.
-By the middle of the 9th century, the value of a coin in rice had fallen to 1/150th of its value of the early 8th century.
-By the end of the 10th century, compounded with weaknesses in the political system, this led to the abandonment of the national currency, with the return to rice as a currency medium.
-The last official Japanese coin emission occurred in 958, with very low quality coins called Kengen Taihō (乾元大宝), which soon fell into disuse.

-The last Kōchōsen coins produced after the Wadōkaichin was debased include:

 Toraisen, Shichūsen, and Bitasen

 List of Toraisen, Shichūsen, and Bitasen cash coins:

+List of Bitasen cash coins (Katou bitasen (加刀鐚銭)) that originated in China (these were recut from circulating Chinese coinage).

 Edo period

 List of cash coins issued by the Tokugawa shogunate

 During the history of the Japanese mon under the Tokugawa shogunate, many different cash coins with different obverse inscriptions were cast, the main cash coins cast by the central government were:

 List of Nagasaki trade coins

 The following coins were minted in the city of Nagasaki for export to other countries:

 Nagasaki trade coins notably bear the inscription of many Song dynasty coins because those coins were already widespread in circulation on the Southeast Asian market making the Nagasaki trade coins more familiar for its target demographic.

 List of local cash coins cast during the Bakumatsu

-Many Japanese domains produced their own currency which happened chaotically, so that the nation’s money supply expanded by 2.5 times between 1859 and 1869, leading to crumbling money values and soaring prices.
+Many Japanese domains produced their own currency which happened chaotically, so that the nation's money supply expanded by 2.5 times between 1859 and 1869, leading to crumbling money values and soaring prices.

 These coins were often produced with the name of the domain or province on them, the mon coins produced by domains are: